-The key observation \cite{we} is that the chemical potential of free fermions with the dispersion relation of Fig.~\ref{fig-bands} scales as $\mu_F\propto \nu^2$ at small enough filling factors $\nu$.
-This is energetically favorable in comparison with BEC in one of the states along the contour ${\cal C}$.
-The chemical potential of the latter scales as $\mu_B\propto \nu$.
-To build a fermionic state of Bose particles one uses Chern-Simons flux attachments familiar in the context of the fractional quantum Hall effect\cite{Jain,lopez,Halperin}.
-In the mean-field approximation this leads to fermions subject to a uniform magnetic flux $4\pi \nu$ per unit cell superimposed with a particular staggered Haldane\cite{Haldane} flux arrangement.
-Due to the Pauli principle, the fermions automatically incorporate hard-core condition and thus may be considered as non-interacting.
-This is the peculiarity of the lattice model with on-site interactions.
-In a continuum model with spin-orbit interactions, particles with opposite spins still interact\cite{we,berg}.
+An important observation\cite{we} is that the chemical potential of fermions with the dispersion relation of Fig.~\ref{fig-bands} scales as $\mu_F\propto \nu^2$ at small enough filling factors $\nu\ll 1$ (this is a consequence of the divergent DOS).
+On the other hand, for BEC in one of the states along the moat ${\cal M}$, the chemical potential scales as $\mu_B\propto \nu$, due to on-site repulsion (notice that the latter does not affect the fermionic energy, because of the Pauli exclusion).
+One thus concludes that a small enough filling $\nu$ the fermionic state is energetically favorable over BEC.

-Our main conclusions are as follows: the groundstate energy of hard-core bosons is minimized for a set of {\em fractionally quantized} filling fractions, determined by the area $\cal A_C$ (normalized to a total area of the first Brillouin zone) enclosed by the band minima contour $\cal C$ in the reciprocal plane\cite{foot3} \be \nu_l = \frac{\cal A_C}{2 l +1 + \gamma/\pi}\,, \quad\quad l=0,1,\ldots\,, \ee where Berry phase is $\gamma=0$, if $\cal C$ encircles the $\Gamma$ point of the Brillouin zone and $\gamma =\pi$, if $\cal C$ encircles $K$ and $K'$ points, Fig.~\ref{fig-bands}.
-States with such filling factors are gapped and incompressible.
-For density in between the fractionally quantized fillings the system splits into domains with filling factors $\nu_l$ and $\nu_{l+1}$.
-Those states are $U(1)$ symmetric states of composite fermions (CF) occupying the lowest Landau level (or rather the lowest branch of Hofstadter butterfly).
-The corresponding phase diagram is schematically depicted in Fig.~\ref{fig-phase}.